maldoinc/wireup/docs/pages/index.md

 # :thread: WireUp

-Dependency injection library with a focus on great developer experience, type safety and ease of use.
+Fully featured dependency injection library with a focus on developer experience, type safety and ease of use.

 ## Key features